The Long-Term Approach to Smart Investing: Tips for Building a Successful Portfolio

 Make sure you’re comfortable with your risk tolerance

-Assuming that you have a high-risk tolerance just because you’re into investing is wrong.
+Assuming you have a high-risk tolerance just because you’re into investing is wrong.
 Reconsider yourself and try to determine what your level of risk tolerance is.

 This will be of great help in building your portfolio towards success.
 You might feel comfortable investing in higher-risk assets like stocks if you have a longer time horizon for your investment return.